 - Available qualification to all GP registrars who are completing FRACGP

 ACRRM offers one fellowship option:

 Fellowship of the Australian College of Rural and Remote Medicine (FACRRM)

 - Four years full time.

 - Designed for those who want to work rurally or remotely.

 - What is Rural Generalist Training?

-During the 2019 intake of the AGPT Program, RACGP applicants will be given the opportunity to express interest in undertaking Rural Generalist Training.
+During the 2019 intake of the AGPT Program applicants will be given the opportunity to express interest in undertaking Rural Generalist Training.

-Rural Generalist applicants must train towards Fellowship of the RACGP (FRACGP) combined with Fellowship in Advanced Rural General Practice (FARGP).
+RACGP applicants selecting Rural Generalist training must train towards Fellowship of the RACGP (FRACGP) combined with Fellowship in Advanced Rural General Practice (FARGP).